werf/werf/docs/pages/reference/deploy_process/deploy_into_kubernetes.md

  1. Render chart templates into single list of kubernetes resources manifests and validate them.
  2. Run `pre-install` or `pre-upgrade` [hooks](#helm-hooks) and track each of the hooks till successful or failed termination printing logs and other info along the way.
  3. Apply changes to kubernetes resources: create new, delete old, update existing.
- 4. Run `post-apply-on-install` or `post-apply-on-upgrade` [hooks](#helm-hooks) and track each of the hooks till successful or failed termination printing logs and other info along the way.
- 5. Create new release version and save current resources manifests state into this release.
+ 4. Create new release version and save current resources manifests state into this release.
- 6. Track all release resources till readiness state reached printing logs and other info along the way.
+ 5. Track all release resources till readiness state reached printing logs and other info along the way.
- 7. Run `post-install` or `post-upgrade` [hooks](#helm-hooks) and track each of the hooks till successful or failed termination printing logs and other info along the way.
+ 6. Run `post-install` or `post-upgrade` [hooks](#helm-hooks) and track each of the hooks till successful or failed termination printing logs and other info along the way.

 NOTE: Werf will delete all newly created resources immediately during current deploy process if this deploy process fails at any step specified above!

-During execution of helm hooks on the steps 2, 4 and 7 werf will track these hooks resources until successful termination.
+During execution of helm hooks on the steps 2 and 6 werf will track these hooks resources until successful termination.
 Tracking [can be configured](#resource-tracking-configuration) for each hook resource.

-On the step 6 werf tracks all release resources until each resource reaches "ready" state.
+On the step 5 werf tracks all release resources until each resource reaches "ready" state.
 All resources are tracked at the same time.
 During tracking werf unifies info from all release resources in realtime into single text output and periodically prints so called status progress table.
 Tracking [can be configured](#resource-tracking-configuration) for each resource.

 Werf shows logs of resources Pods only until pod reaches "ready" state, except for Jobs.
 For Pods of a Job logs will be shown till Pods are terminated.